 Listening to my Mum talk about her life, you would be forgiven for thinking she had many Aunties.
 The truth be told she had none.
 Some were Great Aunts, some other relations and I suspect some were people she respected.

 There was the Aunt she lived with in Long Acre who witnessed a murder.
-An Aunt Bessy from Prince Rupert in Canada who visited a few times, but was murdered in Prince Rupert.
-Another Aunt who lived in Colvestone Crescent in Dalston, often buying Lox and Cream Cheese Bagels from the Ridley Road bakery at the end of the street.
-I musn’t forget the paranoid Aunt who lived south of the river as well as the one in Lambeth.
-Some of these people could well be the same.
+Another Aunt lived in Colvestone Crescent in Dalston, often buying Lox and Cream Cheese Bagels from the Ridley Road bakery at the end of the street.
+I musn’t forget the paranoid Aunt who lived south of the river, as well as the one in Lambeth.
+For all I know, some of these people could have been the same person.

 She also had friends and occasionally gave them a name, but most people she told me about had places and stories but not names.
 At least not ones I remember.